TheKunFo/ApiSpotifyShare/README.md

-# Back End
+# WTWR (What to Wear?): Back End

-The backend serves as an API to handle requests from the frontend
+is a backend application that provides clothing recommendations based on weather conditions and user preferences.
+This system allows users to manage their clothing collections by adding, editing, and deleting clothing items suitable for different weather scenarios.
+The backend serves as an API to handle requests from the frontend, providing secure and efficient access to clothing data.

 Technologies and Techniques Used